rithin-prakash/coin_stack/README.md

 ## 🚀 Features

-- Follows **Clean Architecture**: Divides the app into presentation, domain, and data layers for a scalable and testable codebase.
+- Follows **Clean Architecture**: Divides the app into presentation, domain, and data layers for a scalable and testable codebase with my own touch suitable for this project.
 - Built with **Flutter** for high performance and cross-platform support.
 - Utilizes a professional, user-friendly UI from a publicly available Figma community design.
 - Includes a complete user flow for a finance-focused application, from onboarding to transaction handling.